kennethZhangML/CS246/Lecture 10 - More Classes and <=> Operator.md

 Node n3{4, &n2};
 ```
 - crashes on n3 going out of scope since next had address of runtime stack allocated object
-- unstated Node class invariantis that either next is a nullptr or it's a heap address (valid)
+- unstated Node class invariants that either next is a nullptr or it's a heap address (valid)

 e.g., Stack invariant: item popped is most recently pushed item
 We care about invariants since we can't reason about code if they don't hold